nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/nuxeo-core-import-export-api.md

 {{! /excerpt}}

-&nbsp;

-Export and import mechanism is extensible so that you can easily create your custom format for exported data.
+The import and export mechanism is extensible so that you can easily create your custom format for exported data.
 The default format provided by the Nuxeo Platform is described below.

-The import / export module is part of the `nuxeo-importer-core`&nbsp;bundle and it is located under the `org.nuxeo.ecm.platform.importer`&nbsp;package.

 ## Export Format

-A document will be exported as a directory using&nbsp;the document node name as a name and containing a `document.xml` file which holds the document metadata and properties as defined by document schemas.
+A document will be exported as a directory using the document node name for directory name and containing a `document.xml` file which holds the document metadata and properties as defined by document schemas.
 Document blobs, if any, are by default exported as separate files inside the document directory.
 There is also an option to export inlined blobs as Base64 encoded data inside the `document.xml`.

 When exporting trees, document children are put as subdirectories inside the document parent directory.